-05 Winner of the 2019 APS/DFD Gallery of Fluid Motion Award A team of ETH-professor Petros Koumoutsakos, chair of computational science at ETH Zurich, and CSCS visualization expert Jean Favre received the 2019 APS/DFD Gallery of Fluid Motion Award.
+Winner of the 2019 APS/DFD Gallery of Fluid Motion Award A team of ETH-professor Petros Koumoutsakos, chair of computational science at ETH Zurich, and CSCS visualization expert Jean Favre received the 2019 APS/DFD Gallery of Fluid Motion Award.
 This recognition was announced at the 72nd Annual Meeting of the American Physical Society, the Division of Fluid Dynamics, held in Seattle, Washington from November 23-26, 2019.

-Nationality Swiss 5 Working at CSCS since ebruary 2019 Background Federal diploma of vocational education and training in Electronics, École des métiers, Lausanne IT infrastructure manager and Novell Supervisor specialization, Écoles des Arches, Lausanne Network engineer and peering manager at different service provide Senior network and security engineer at IMD Business School, Lausa Head of network engineering & operations at Ticinocom SA, Locarna Senior network systems engineer at Swisscom, Bellinzona ers, Vaud anne o Specialised in As a network and security engineer, I am sharing my time between network operation engineering projects.
-Network operations are the daily activities performed to monito manage the CSCS high-speed datacentre network and to analyse and respond to ale security, availability or performance issues on the network.
-Network engineering ind medium- to long-term projects related to the network expansion and evolution, hard software or technology assessment and testing, implementation of new clusters, and more.
-Working at CSCS means to me To be part of an organization that aims to support research and science at a natio national level is very important to me. nal and inter- What I like most about my work Working at the cutting edge of information technology and having to learn constantly challenge, but above all a pleasure.
-The conviviality and dynamism of working in a hum structure like CSCS, where everyone takes responsibility and where trust is essential, is a pleasant.
-What challenges me at my work Constantly learning to keep up with the rapid development of technology is an in exciting challenge.
-Constant learning is the key in the IT field, and network engir ong learners. mportant but neers are life-
+Nationality Swiss Working at CSCS since February 2019 Background 1989-1993 Federal diploma of vocational education and training in Electronics, École des métiers, Lausanne 1995-1995 IT infrastructure manager and Novell Supervisor specialization, Écoles des Arches, Lausanne 1995-2008 Network engineer and peering manager at different service providers, Vaud 2008-2010 Senior network and security engineer at IMD Business School, Lausanne 2011-2014 Head of network engineering & operations at Ticinocom SA, Locarno 2014-2019 Senior network systems engineer at Swisscom, Bellinzona Specialised in As a network and security engineer, I am sharing my time between network operations and engineering projects.
+Network operations are the daily activities performed to monitor and manage the CSCS high-speed datacentre network and to analyse and respond to alerts on security, availability or performance issues on the network.
+Network engineering includes medium- to long-term projects related to the network expansion and evolution, hardware, software or technology assessment and testing, implementation of new clusters, and much more.

+Working at CSCS means to me To be part of an organization that aims to support research and science at a national and international level is very important to me.

+What I like most about my work Working at the cutting edge of information technology and having to learn constantly is a daily challenge, but above all a pleasure.
+The conviviality and dynamism of working in a human-sized structure like CSCS, where everyone takes responsibility and where trust is essential, is also very pleasant.

+What challenges me at my work Constantly learning to keep up with the rapid development of technology is an important but exciting challenge.
+Constant learning is the key in the IT field, and network engineers are lifelong learners.